Costs of Bayesian Parameter Estimation in Third-Generation Gravitational Wave Detectors: an Assessment of Current Acceleration Methods: Conclusions and discussions

 The computational challenge for the next-generation GW detectors has drawn significant attention in recent years, yet the precise computational cost has been largely an unexplored domain.
 In this paper, we investigated the computational cost associated with one of the most computationally intensive aspects of GW astronomy: Bayesian PE with stochastic sampling in the 3G era.
 We started from simulated signals that can be analyzed with a manageable cost and obtained a relationship between the sampling time and signal duration and SNR.
 With this relationship, we predicted the total PE cost for the event catalog from the ET MDC-1.

 Our experiments include the standard PE method and three accelerated methods: relative binning, multibanding, and reduced order quadrature.
-The standard method has been shown to be impractically slow for the 3G catalog: using this approach, some events would require $10^{10}$ CPU hours to analyze, and analyzing the entire one-month catalog could demand between $10^{13}$ and $10^{15}$ CPU hours.
+The standard method has been shown to be impractically slow for the 3G catalog: using this approach, some events would require {$10^{5}$} CPU hours to analyze, and analyzing the entire one-month catalog could demand over billions CPU hours.
 In contrast, the acceleration methods significantly reduce the time cost.
-Most events can be analyzed within 1000 CPU hours, and the total cost for the entire catalog is reduced to millions of CPU hours.
-However, this is still far from ideal, as millions of CPU hours per month remain a substantial burden on computing infrastructure, electricity costs, and environmental impact.
-To address this, more efficient methods must be developed, such as advanced samplers, improved data compression, faster waveform evaluations, parameter marginalization, and machine learning techniques.
+Most events can be analyzed within 100 CPU hours, and the total cost for the entire catalog observed in a month is reduced to millions of CPU hours.

-Among the acceleration methods we tested, we found that ROQ provides the best speed while maintaining reasonable accuracy.
-RB and MB have similar speeds, approximately twice as slow as ROQ.
-However, we observed accuracy issues with RB, potentially due to its dependency on fiducial parameters.
-We also emphasize that systematic errors in high SNR events need to be carefully controlled.
+Among the acceleration methods we tested, we found that ROQ provides the best speed while maintaining reasonable accuracy. {However, the choice of ROQ prior may affect the speed~\cite{Morisaki:2020oqk}.
+While a narrower prior brings faster speed, more sets of ROQ bases would be needed to cover the entire parameter space, which would consume more computing resources to generate in advance.} RB and MB have similar speeds, approximately twice as slow as ROQ.
+However, we observed accuracy issues with RB, potentially due to its dependency on fiducial parameters. {Assuming not knowing the true parameters, how to assign accurate fiducial parameters needs to be addressed in future work (e.g. whether point estimates derived from detection pipelines are accurate enough.)} We also emphasize that systematic errors in high SNR events need to be carefully controlled.
 For example, more ROQ bases may be required in high-SNR events for better accuracy.
 Further investigations into the accuracy of PE in the 3G era are necessary, and we plan to address this in future work.

+{As discussed in Sec.~\ref{sec42}, the numbers presented in this work represent an optimistic estimate of extending our analysis configurations to future data.
+However, the potentially underestimated computational cost for the future - millions of CPU hours per month - is sufficient to analyze all LVK detections over the past 10 years.
+It remains a substantial burden on computing infrastructure, electricity costs, and environmental impact.
+To address the computational burden in the 3G era, more efficient methods must be employed, such as advanced samplers, improved data compression, faster waveform evaluations, parameter marginalization, and machine learning techniques. }